exyi/coberec/docs/thesis/approaches.md

 **Runtime Performance** - Source generation does not need any runtime initialization and we can generate fairly specialized and optimized code for the specific task.
 Both startup time and throughput performance is probably going to be decent.
-This is not an exclusive advantage, macros, IL rewriting are on par with code generation, since they also generate code.
+This is not an exclusive advantage, macros, IL rewriting are on par with code generation, since it also generates code.

 **API creation** - Code generation is nearly the only discussed approach that can introduce new API symbols.
 While dynamic languages can introduce new symbols at runtime, it does not offer type safety and does not guide the user through autocompletion.